This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Of course, there’s the food.
 The aromas waft from slowly bubbling soups and meat sizzling and caramelizing on the grill.
 The biggest challenge you face is the decision of which to choose.

 Taiwanese food is complex.
 Textures play an important role, and often foods with a more “chewy” texture is preferred.

-Dishes also need to achieve just the right amount of sweet, sour, salty and bitter (or even umami) for perfectly balanced mouthful.
+Dishes also need to achieve just the right amount of sweet, sour, salty, and bitter (or even umami) for a perfectly balanced mouthful.

 That is not to say that we embraced all of the food Taiwan had to offer.
 Some of it was quite strange to our Western palates.

-Which is part of the fun and making it well worth wading through the night markets and restaurants in Taipei.
+Which is part of the fun and makes it well worth wading through the night markets and restaurants in Taipei.

 Where is Taiwan?

 Taiwan is an island located in east Asia off the coast of China.
 In addition to China, close neighbors include the Philippines to the south and Japan to the north.

 Taiwan’s cuisine is strongly influenced by the countries that surround it, most notably those who formally ruled over the country, such as Japan and China.